 NIS.
 NIS provides a common utility to install all future NetWare products, ensures a consistent, efficient installation interface, and integrates GUI server technology to facilitate the installation process.

 NLS.
 NLS provides a single utility you can use to license all future NetWare products, ensures consistent, efficient, and rapid licensing for NetWare products, and permits licensing for all products conforming to NLS requirements.

 NetWare 5 ships with the Novell Internet Access Server (NIAS) 4.1.
 NIAS provides routing between local and remote LANs, remote access to all company network resources (including E-mail and Internet access) through a modem or other connection, and remote service management of all connectivity services and servers from your workstation.

 Service Location Protocol

-Domain Name Service (DNS) converts domain names (such as www.novell.com) to numerical IP addresses (such as 126.96.36.199).
+Domain Name Servers (DNS) converts domain names (such as www.novell.com) to numerical IP addresses (such as 220.127.116.11).
 NetWare 5 integrates DNS with NDS.
 With NDS integration, each user can automatically be assigned an appropriate DNS server upon login.
 For example, a mobile user in a distant location might be assigned a DNS server with a faster response time than a desktop user in a local office.

-NetWare 5 makes installing or upgrading your networks easy with the installation/upgrade options, allowing you to chose which option best reflects your organization's network structure or design.
+NetWare 5 makes installing or upgrading your networks easy with the install/upgrade options, allowing you to chose which option best reflects your organization's network.